 - Animal attacks or dog bites: Under certain circumstances, pet owners may be held financially liable if their animal attacks and kills another person.

-Contact our Illinois Wrongful Death Attorneys
+Contact our Illinois Wrongful Death Lawyer

 If you believe you have grounds to file a wrongful death claim in Illinois, contact our legal team at Drake & Collopy, P.C.
 We have over 50 years of combined experience representing the families of loved ones who are killed because of the wrongful conduct of another party.
 While no amount of money can ever begin to replace a loved one, it can help with the financial burden their death causes.
 It can also help the victim’s family feel a sense of justice when the responsible party is held accountable for their actions.
 You can count on our experienced legal team to fight aggressively on your family’s behalf.